- How is acute myeloid leukemia treated?

 What if the acute myeloid leukemia doesn`t respond or comes back after treatment?

-For fairly small percentage of patients with acute promyelocytic leukemia (APL) who don't respond to the first treatment with ATRA or who have the cancer come back (relapse), a drug called arsenic trioxide (Trisenox) often works well in bringing about a second remission.
-The most serious possible side effect of this drug is a change in heart rhythm.
+Most patients with acute promyelocytic leukemia (APL) are treated with ATRA plus chemo and do well.
+If the leukemia doesn’t respond to the first treatment with ATRA or it comes back (relapses), a drug called arsenic trioxide (Trisenox) often works well in bringing about a second remission.
 A stem cell transplant may be another option if a donor can be found.

 If a clinical trial is not an option, then it may be time to focus on relieving symptoms rather than curing the cancer.
 This is known as palliative treatment.
 The doctor may suggest milder chemo to slow the growth of the leukemia and reduce symptoms.

 If there is pain, then it's important to treat it with pain killing medicines.
 Sometimes medicines or blood transfusions are needed to correct low blood counts and tiredness.
 Nausea and loss of appetite may be helped by high-calorie food supplements and medicines.
 Antibiotics may be needed to treat infection.

 Last Medical Review: 06/27/2013

 Last Revised: 07/12/2013